david-ca6/100-days-of-code/log.md

 ### Day 14: Jan 17 2023
 **Today's Progress**
-Today I did some firmware debuging.
-I also wrote a script to automate the setup of my fedora workstation with **Thoughts**
+Today I worked on debugging firmware written in C on a product I maintain.
+I also wrote a script to automate the setup of my fedora workstation with all the software, extensions, and settings I use.
+**Thoughts**
 **Link(s) to work**
 **Link(s) to reference used**